-Section 40.200 - Use Categories.
+(1) Use Categories.
 Table 40-1 lists use categories Permitted Outright (P) or Conditionally Permitted (C) in the RL zone.
 Use categories may also be designated as Limited (L) and subject to the limitations listed in Table 40-1 and restrictions identified in TDC 40.210.
 Limitations may restrict the specific type of use, location, size, or other characteristics of the use category.
 Use categories which are not listed are prohibited within the zone, except for uses which are found by the City Manager or appointee to be of a similar character and to meet the purpose of this zone, as provided in TDC 31.070.
+(2) Overlay Zones.
+Additional uses may be allowed in a particular overlay zone.
+See the overlay zone Chapters for additional uses.

-U ories in the RL Zone USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES RESIDENTIAL USE CATE GORIES Household Living P/C Permitted housing types subject to TDC 40.220.
+Use Categories in the RL Zone USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES RESIDENTIAL USE CATE GORIES Household Living P/C Permitted housing types subject to TDC 40.220.
 Residential Accessory Uses P (L) Home Occupations permitted subject to TDC 34.010 to 34.030.
 Family Child Care Home permitted.
 Subject to ORS 329A.440.
 Group Living P/C (L) Permitted uses limited to Residential Facility.
-Conditional uses limited to Congregate Care

-Table 40-1 se Categories in the RL Zone

-USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES Facility subject to TDC 34.400.
-COMMERCIAL USE CATE GORIES Agriculture P/C (L) Subject to TDC 40.210(1).
+Conditional uses limited to Congregate Care Facility subject to TDC 34.400.
+COMMERCIAL USE CATI GORIES Agriculture P/C (L) Subject to TDC 40.210(1).
 Durable Goods Sales C (L) Conditional uses limited to nurseries.
 Retail Sales and Service C (L) Conditional uses limited to Child Day Care Center.
-INSTITUTIONAL USE CA TEGORIES Assembly Facilities C (L) Conditional uses limited to places of religious worship.
-See TDC 34.800 Religious uses and ORS 227.500 pertaining to activities customarily associated with practices of religious activity.
+INSTITUTIONAL USE CATEGORIES Assembly Facilities C (L) Conditional uses limited to places of religious worship.
+See TDC 34.800 Religious uses and

+Table 40-1 Ise Categories in the RL Zone

+USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES ORS 227.500 pertaining to activities customarily associated with practices of religious activity.
 Community Services С Medical Center C (L) Conditional uses limited to a hospital.
-Schools С - INFRASTRUCTURE AND UTILITIES USE CATEGORIES Basic Utilities P/C (L) Permitted uses limited to water or sewage pump stations and pressure reading stations.
+Schools С INFRASTRUCTURE AND UTILITIES USE CATEGORIES Basic Utilities P/C (L) Permitted uses limited to water or sewage pump stations and pressure reading stations.
 Conditional uses limited to water reservoirs, with a maximum height of 75 feet.
-Greenways and Natural Areas P - Parks and Open Areas P/C (L) Permitted uses limited to public park or playground.
+Greenways and Natural Areas Р - Parks and Open Areas P/C (L) Permitted uses limited to public park or playground.
 Conditional uses limited to golf course or country club with golf course.
 Public Safety Facilities C (L) Conditional uses limited to fire stations.
 Transportation Facilities Р Wireless Communication Facilities P (L) Permitted uses limited to a Wireless Communication Facility Attached, provided it is not mounted to a single-family dwelling or its accessory structures.
 Maximum height and minimum setbacks subject to TDC Chapter 73F.